Equality of the wobbly and shaky loci: Introduction

-This was proven in \cite{DPHecke} for parabolic bundles on the projective line minus five points.
-In fact, these auhtors work on the non smooth case, so shakiness is defined with respect to a specific point of the Hitchin base.
+Similarly, the strong wobbly locus $\Wo_{st}$ satisfies $\Wo_{st}=\Sh_{st}$. \end{theorem*} This was proven in \cite{DPHecke} for rank two parabolic bundles on the projective line minus five points.
+In this case, strongly parabolic bundles and nilpotent parabolic bundles coincide, so there is just one wobbly locus to consider.
+Let me point out that these authors work on the non smooth case, so shakiness is defined with respect to a specific point of the Hitchin base.
 They prove that the definition is independent of this choice.

-Finally, Section \ref{sec:classical} explains how these results yield equivalent ones in the case of non-parabolic vector bundles.
+In the vector bundle setup, shakiness of wobbly bundles has been known since \cite{L, BNR}, and follows from similar arguments to those of \cite[\S 4.1]{BNR}.
+The proof of this fact can be adapted to the parabolic setup, with a bit of extra work for nilpotent parabolic Higgs bundles given the existence of different leaves and images of the Hitchin map.
+This is achieved in Theorem \ref{thm:vs_iff_proper} (see the proof of Theorem \ref{thm:W=S}).

+Finally, Section \ref{sec:classical} explains how our results yield analogous statements in the non-parabolic case.
+Motivated by Brill--Noether theory, we introduce the notion of $(P,D)$-strong very stability on vector bundles for a parabolic group $P\leq \GL_{n}(\CC)$ and a reduced divisor $D$.
+For $P=\GL(n,\CC)$ and arbitrary non empty $D$, this recovers the notion of very stability defined by Drinfeld \cite{L}.
+Using the results in Sections \ref{sec:criteria} and \ref{sec:W=S} we recover the criteria from \cite{PP}, stability of very stable bundles \cite{L} and prove the equality of the usual wobbly and shaky bundles.